 Moving on to the interior, the G35 has gone for the stylish, luxury feel, which improved throughout the model years.
 Meanwhile, the 350z was undoubtedly aimed more at the racer-style market.

-In the 350z are hugging seats, along with minimal luxury features and the typical gauges you would expect.
+In the 350z are hugging seats, along with minimal luxury features and the typical dash gauges you would expect.

 Meanwhile, the G35 is the far more gentlemanly choice, with many luxurious features and comforts in mind.
 It’ll undoubtedly be the more pleasant place to be for the morning commute, but not quite so refined in stock form want to head to the track.

-The most obvious difference on the interior is the fact that there are the two seats behind you, which you won’t get with the 350.
+The most obvious difference on the interior is the fact that there are two seats behind you, which you won’t get with the 350.

 At the end of the day, it all boils down to what you’re looking for.
 If either car pops up at a bargain price and you’re looking to modify it, then most of the differences are irrelevant.
 For example, if you’re looking to strip out your G35 interior, then it’s going to look like a race car regardless!